Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Experiments

 \textbf{Training Dynamics}.
 Figure~\ref{fig:fig1} shows the average cumulative reward during training and the average gradient norm for the three agents in the Breakout environment.
-As Fig.~\ref{fig:fig1} (a) indicates, DTSQN consistently shows a degraded performance compared to the state-of-the-art DSQN.
-Furthermore, based on Fig.~\ref{fig:fig1} (b), DTSQN has the lowest average gradient norm among all three agents, (in line with Lemma~\ref{lem:lemma1}).
+As Fig.~\ref{fig:fig1} (a) indicates, DTSQN consistently shows a degradation in performance compared to the state-of-the-art DSQN.
+Furthermore, based on Fig.~\ref{fig:fig1} (b), DTSQN has the lowest average gradient norm among all three agents, empirically reflecting the weakened learning signal that Lemma~\ref{lem:lemma1} predicts for symmetric ternary neurons.
 During the initial training steps, DSQN shows better performance than DATSQN in terms of the cumulative reward achieved.
 However, during the final stages of training, DATSQN achieves a higher cumulative reward (sign of increased representation capacity).
-It is important to note that when the reward is high, typically in the final stage of the game and near human-level performance, even a small improvement in reward can lead to a substantial increase in the overall game score and potentially alter the outcome entirely.
 The average gradient norm during training remains stable, showing no sudden spikes or sharp drops, indicating no signs of vanishing or exploding gradients.

-To better understand learning behavior, we randomly select some neurons with asymmetric domains from each layer of various SNN models.
-We then examine neurons within a randomly chosen feature map from a subsequent convolutional layer, tracking the number of positive and negative spikes originating from the $( k_h \times k_w )$ region of the previous layer's feature map that contributed to each neuron in that layer.
-This process closely resembles convolution, where a region of interest interacts with a kernel of size $( k_h \times k_w )$.
-We analyze how many positive and negative spikes from this region participate in the convolution process.
-Empirical observations in all models and layers consistently show that the number of positive spikes exceeds the number of negative spikes, with the ratio $\ge 65\%$.
-Figure~\ref{fig:fig1} (c) illustrates this phenomenon using four neurons from a feature map in the second convolutional layer, tracking the positive and negative spikes that arrive from a $(4 \times 4 )$ region of the feature map of the previous layer.
+To better understand learning behavior, we randomly select neurons with asymmetric domains from each layer of various SNN models and, within a randomly chosen feature map of a convolutional layer, track the positive and negative spikes reaching each neuron from the $( k_h \times k_w )$ region of the previous layer's feature map.
+This mirrors a convolution over the $(k_h \times k_w)$ region.
+Empirical observations in all models and layers consistently show that the number of positive spikes exceeds the number of negative spikes, with the ratio $\ge 60\%$.
+Figure~\ref{fig:fig1}(c) illustrates this for four neurons in the second convolutional layer (a $4 \times 4$ region).